Heated Floor for Your Bathroom

 Waterproofing a bathroom

-Our waterproofing kit is the answer to waterproof a bathroom or shower when installing a DCM-PRO floor heating system.
+Our waterproofing products are the answer to waterproof a bathroom when installing a DCM-PRO floor heating system.
 Do check with your local code requirements for compliance.

 Warmup’s waterproofing tape and corners are recommended in rooms with high moisture exposure.
 They are comprised of 2 outer polypropylene layers and one inner polyethylene waterproofing membrane and exceed testing requirements per ASTM 118.10.
-The tape should be applied under the seams of DCM-PRO Membrane and along the walls.
-Inner and Outer corners are also included in the kit.
+The tape should be applied under the seams of DCM-PRO Membrane and along the walls and Inner and Outer corners should be utilized.
 Mark the locations where the DCM-PRO Membrane will joint and apply the tape with thinset directly to the subfloor.

-The kit includes a 35ft roll of 5”-wide membrane, along with 2 outer corners and 6 inside corners to complete waterproofing in most common bathrooms under 100 sqft.
+The range includes a 35ft roll of 5”-wide membrane, along with outer corners and inside corners to complete waterproofing.
 Enjoy heated floors with complete peace-of-mind, thanks to the Warmup waterproofing kit for residential bathrooms.

 Heating Controls and Accessories